EPC QR code

-The European Payments Council Quick Response Code guidelines define the content of a QR code that can be used to initiate SEPA credit transfer (SCT).
-It contains all the necessary information in clear text.
-These QR code guidelines are used on many invoices and payment requests in the countries that support it (Austria, Belgium, Finland, Germany, The Netherlands) enabling tens of millions to pay without requiring manual input leading to lower error rates.
+The European Payments Council (EPC) Quick Response (QR) code is a technical standard by the European Payments Council.
+It uses a QR code containing all the necessary information for initiating a SEPA credit transfer (SCT).
+It is commonly used on invoices and payment requests in the countries that support it (Austria, Belgium, Finland, Germany, The Netherlands).

 The EPC guidelines are available from the EPC itself.
 Another version has also been published by the Federation of Finnish Finance Services (FFI).